 Guitar Center Return Policy: Here’s Everything You Gotta Know To Make a Return

-A few years ago, I really got into playing the guitar and would browse through guitar tutorial videos on YouTube for hours every week.
-Unfortunately the town I live in does not have a Guitar Center and I had to settle for a local music store, which I was happy to support, but had a very limited supply of guitars.
-They also had a terrible return policy which included a tiny 7-day return window.
-While the Guitar Center return policy has a much longer return window, they also have a long list of items that can’t be returned.
-So I went out and looked at every aspect of their return policy and came up with this article which will hopefully answer all of your questions and make your next return really easy.
+A few years ago I got into playing the guitar and have the calluses to prove it.
+Unfortunately the town I live in does not have a Guitar Center and I had to settle for a local shop which has a terrible 7-day return window.
+While the Guitar Center return policy has a much longer 45-day return window, they also have a long list of items that can’t be returned.
+So I went out and looked at every aspect of their return policy.

-Products must be in what they consider new and salable condition so be REALLY easy on that guitar while you test it out.
+Products must be in what they consider new and salable condition so take it REAL EASY on that guitar while you test it out.

 Bring in your photo I.D. to the store and they can take care of the return for you.